 While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram.
 Because General Plan EIR Table 3-7 identified up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development at maximum buildout of all four nodes.
 The C-3 district substantially limits development capacity compared to Commercial Regional buildout indicated in the General Plan EIR Table 3-7, and cumulative development allowed under the C-3 District would fit within the growth projections utilized in the General Plan EIR analysis.
 Section 25.16.065 (F) of the C-3 District code allows for limited residential development at each node (30 units per node).
-The growth projections identified in the General Plan EIR would conservatively capture potential cumulative future buildout and associated growth associated with the rezone of all four nodes, because overall development is substantially limited per node compared to development considered in the General Plan EIR.
-Therefore, population growth associated with the Livestock 101 C-3 node was adequately analyzed by the General Plan EIR.
+The growth projections identified in the General Plan EIR would conservatively capture potential cumulative future buildout and associated growth associated with the C-3 District, because overall development is substantially limited per node compared to development considered in the General Plan EIR.
+Therefore, population growth associated with the C-3 District was adequately analyzed by the General Plan EIR.

 The General Plan EIR identified substantial unplanned population growth as a result of the General Plan implementation as a significant and unavoidable impact.
-Livestock 101 C-3 node would not change the conclusions of nor would it result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The C-3 District would not change the conclusions of nor would it result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.

 b.
-The General Plan EIR contains goals and policies to preserve existing neighborhoods and housing under the 2007-2014 Housing Element.
-The General Plan EIR determined that implementation of the General Plan land uses would not displace substantial population or housing, resulting in a less-than-significant impact (General Plan EIR p.
+The General Plan EIR states that because the General Plan envisions development projects only in locations depicted by the General Plan maps, and contains goals and policies to preserve existing neighborhoods and housing under the 2007-2014 Housing Element, implementation of the General Plan land uses would not displace substantial population or housing, resulting in a less-than-significant impact (General Plan EIR p.
 16-21).